Azure/azure-iiot-opc-vault-service/DEVELOPMENT.md

 Azure IoT Hub setup
 ===================

-At some point you will probably want to setup your Azure IoT Hub, for development and integration tests.
+To use the Hub Manager you will need to setup your Azure IoT Hub, for development and integration tests.

 The project includes some Bash scripts to help you with this setup: